 To prepare for divorce and to find a qualified divorce mediator in your area, check out the divorce mediators members.
 You can ask questions, send your spouse profiles of potential mediators, and hire a mediator directly through the website.

-Please leave a comment below whether you are ready for divorce or not.
+Please leave a comment below whether you are thinking about divorce or not.